s-du/ScribbleArchitect/README.md

 we have recently incorporated a new layer system, when the user can draw either black lines (for feeding ControlNet Scribble) or color brush strokes (for ControlNet Segmentation).
-See 'Using the app'
+See 'Using the app'.
-You can still find the old version in the 'releases' section.
+NOTE: You can still find the old version in the 'releases' section.

 <p align="center">
     <img src="docs/tablet2.png" width="500" alt="Tablet support" style="display: block; margin: auto auto;">